Assouad-like dimensions of a class of random Moran measures II -- non-homogeneous Moran sets: Dimension results for large

 For a fixed $A,B$ with $0<A<B<1$, set

 as our parameter space.
-Then each (fixed) point $(p,a,b)\in \Lambda $ defines an iterated function system with probabilities (IFSP).
-Since this configuration (scalings $a,b$ and probabilities $p,1-p$) is chosen at every level, the resulting (deterministic) Moran set and measure is self-similar.
+Then each point $(a,b,p)\in \Lambda $ defines an iterated function system with probabilities (IFSP).
+If this configuration (scalings $a,b$ and probabilities $p,1-p$) is chosen at every level, the resulting (deterministic) Moran set and measure are both self-similar.
 The associated function $G(\theta )$ is piecewise constant with at most one discontinuity.
 It is possible to show that the location of the discontinuity cannot be between the two values of $G(\theta )$.
 Using this it is not difficult to see that there is a unique solution to $G(\theta )=\theta $.

-In terms of our random model we can identify this single IFSP with a probability measure on $\Lambda $ which is a point-mass at the point $ (p,a,b) $.
-If, instead, we take a probability measure on $\Lambda $ which is a combination of $N$ point masses, this is identified with a finite collection of different IFSPs to randomly choose from independently at each level.
-This time the function $G(\theta )$ has at most $N$ points of discontinuity and hence at most a finite number of solutions to $G(\theta )=\theta $.
-It would be very interesting to know if it were possible to construct an explicit example where $G(\theta )=\theta $ has no solutions; this would happen if a point of discontinuity of $G(\theta )$ coincided with a jump in the value from $G(\psi )>\psi $ to $G(\psi )<\psi $.
+In terms of our random model we can identify this single IFSP with a probability measure on $\Lambda $ which is a point-mass at the point $ (a,b,p) $.
+If, instead, we take a probability measure on $\Lambda $ which is a combination of $N$ point masses, this is identified with a finite collection of different IFSPs from which to randomly choose at each level, with the choice independent from level to level.
+This time the function $ G(\theta )$ has at most $N$ points of discontinuity and hence at most a finite number of solutions to $G(\theta )=\theta $.
+It would be very interesting to know if it were possible to construct an explicit example where $G(\theta )=\theta $ has no solutions; this would happen if a point of discontinuity of $G(\theta )$ coincided with a jump in the value from $ G(\psi )>\psi $ to $G(\psi )<\psi $.
 For a single IFSP this is not possible, but it is unclear if this might be possible for a collection of IFSPs.